-- Contact information for project coordinator - List of key personnel and project partners - Start date and end date for project (grant funds will be released by the end of March, 2019) - Project budget with expenses and revenue, including in-kind support and income from other sources - A 3-page narrative with the following sections:
+- Contact information for project coordinator, include phone number and email address - List of key personnel and project partners, include phone numbers and email addresses - The name of the organization or town that would receive the grant.
+Please include staff contact, phone number, email address, and mailing address. - Start date and end date for project (grant funds will be released by the end of March, 2021) - Project budget with expenses and revenue, including in-kind support and income from other sources - Please include a statement indicating that everyone named in the proposal has been contacted, knows that they are included in the proposal, and that they have agreed to participate. - A 2-3 page narrative with the following sections: